Victoria Park / Barrambin

 The park was gazetted as a reserve for recreation in 1875 and was a site for brickmaking and timber-felling industries.
 It was also Brisbane’s first municipal rubbish dump.

-During World War II the park was home to hundreds of American soldiers based in Brisbane, with these houses later used for social housing for displaced residents.
+During World War II the park was home to hundreds of American soldiers based in Brisbane.
+These houses were later used for social housing for displaced residents.

-Victoria Park / Barrambin remains the largest inner-city parkland in Brisbane with a new history unfolding as it transforms into a uniquely Brisbane destination.
+Victoria Park / Barrambin remains the largest inner-city parkland in Brisbane with a new history unfolding as it transforms into a unique Brisbane destination.

 History of Barrambin